sammyyOzz/spacex-launches/README.md

 ## Usage

-In your desired location, run:
+To clone this repository either with https or ssh, go to your desired location and run:

-### `git clone https://github.com/sammyyOzz/spacex-launches.git` or with ssh `git clone git@github.com:sammyyOzz/spacex-launches.git`
+### `git clone https://github.com/sammyyOzz/spacex-launches.git` or  `git clone git@github.com:sammyyOzz/spacex-launches.git`

 Once its done, go into the project directory and run: